mintheredonethat/stake/README.md

   * Sends Ether to MM address (hardcoded)
   * Registers MM address (hardcoded) from testrpc accounts[0] (owner)
   * [Truffle Docs: Deployment](http://truffleframework.com/docs/getting_started/migrations#deployer-deploy-contract-args-options-)
+* Update testing, use promises (no callback hell/nesting)

 Learned
 * How to customise deployment using promises
+* How to test using promises (no callback hell/nesting)

+Questions
+* When running tests, do the contracts get compiled & migrated, as per instructions dictated in the deployment?

 To Do
 * Show currentWithdrawal at top of UI